varkenvarken/blender-prometheus/Readme.md

 ## Source code

-The code is extremely simple: when the add-on is enabled we create a Gauge metric and start the prometheus http server.
-We then register a [Blender timer](https://docs.blender.org/api/latest/bpy.app.timers.html#bpy.app.timers.register) that checks every 10 seconds if we are rendering or not with the [is_app_running()](https://docs.blender.org/api/latest/bpy.app.html#bpy.app.is_job_running) function and sets the Gauge accordingly.
+The code is extremely simple: when the add-on is enabled we create a Gauge and a Counter metric and start the prometheus http server.

+We also register a bunch of [app handlers](https://docs.blender.org/api/latest/bpy.app.handlers.html#module-bpy.app.handlers) that updates the Gauge when a render job is started or ends, and updates the Counter for every successful frame render.

-The timer is made persistent, so it will keep running even if we load another .blend file.
+The app handlers are made persistent, so it will keep running even if we load another .blend file.

 The Prometheus server is running in a separate (daemon) thread and will only end if we exit Blender or if we invoke our custom `stop_server()` function.

 We needed to create custom start_server() and stop_server() functions because the Prometheus `start_http-server()` function does not return the server it creates, so we have no way to call its `shutdown()` function (which is present, because it is a subclass of [http.server](https://docs.python.org/3.11/library/http.server.html)) or call `close()` on the socket it is listening on, and this would prevent us from disabling and then enabling the add-on again, because we would get an address in use exception.

-Same goes for the Gauge: If we want to be able to reenable the add-on we  have to make sure to remove it from the registry in the `unregister()` function.
+Same goes for the Gauge and the Counter: If we want to be able to reenable the add-on we  have to make sure to remove them from the registry in the `unregister()` function.

 The custom server code, which unfortunately had to duplicate a few lines from the original code in prometheus_client/exposition.py because not everything we needed was exposed publicly, is all contained in server.py